MateoRamon/efficient_frontier/README.md

-# The Efficinet Frontier (Markowitz Portfolio Optimisation)
+# The Efficient Frontier (Markowitz Portfolio Optimisation)

 Attached Jupyter Notebook is the efficient frontier modeling I implemented as a part of my blog post.
 Accompanying blog posts can be found from my Medium account: